 So do we pay the same attention to our running socks?

 Along with our running shoes our sports socks wear out too.
 Sports socks are more durable than a casual sock but we are asking a lot more of them during our workouts.
 Sports socks are designed to give extra support and cushioning to key areas of the foot, therefore any loss of thread or structure over time and use will have a negative effect on the performance of the sock.

-There is no hard or fast rule or a useful mileage guide but we can be aware of key signs that tell us it's time to replace our socks;
+There is no hard or fast rule or a useful mileage, each runner strikes the ground differently, with some runners reporting 1000's of miles from a single pair.
+And this is the same for socks, foot shape can cause shorter life expectancy for your running socks too.
+But we can be aware of key signs that tell us it's time to replace our socks;

-- Another good tip is to avoid tumble drying your socks.
+Sock Care - Another good tip is to avoid tumble drying your socks.
 Whilst this is not always possible you can extend the life of your socks by avoiding the tumble dryer.
-Using a tumble dryer can speedup the breakdown in fibres used in the construction and cause increased stretching and subsequently loss of performance.
+Using a tumble dryer can speed up the breakdown in fibres used in the construction and cause increased stretching and subsequently loss of performance.